nathanielrb/elastic-prototype/README.md

 # mu-elastic-search-prototype

-This is a sandbox for testing [https://github.com/nathanielrb/mu-elastic-search](mu-elastic-search), the Elasticsearch component for mu.semte.ch.
+This is a sandbox for testing [mu-elastic-search](https://github.com/nathanielrb/mu-elastic-search), the Elasticsearch component for mu.semte.ch.

 It is configured *without* deltas or authorization.

 (Testing for deltas and authorization have been done using the mu-query-rewriter authorization component, with the plugin found in `./config/rewriter/elastic-prototype.scm`.
-This is currently disconnected.)
+This is now disconnected, and does not reflect the current model.)

 ## How to